benjamin-carpene/Tmux-Zoxide-Sessionizer/README.md

 ## Example

-`tz` feature-a: Create / connect to a session attached to 'feature-a' directory.
+`tz feature-a`: Create / connect to a session attached to 'feature-a' directory.
 `tz`: Asks for the user to select a directory to create / connect to a session.

 # Installation